Licence Under Skilled Worker Visa, Student Visa & Temporary Worker Visa - Sponsorship Certificate

 Who can apply for the licence?

-Any establishment in the UK can make an application, if they are considering sponsoring overseas nationals to work in the UK (Skilled Worker Visa) or if they wish to become a sponsor for Temporary workers (TIER 5) or if they wish to enrol students in their educational establishments (Student Visa Category).
+Any establishment in the UK can make an application, if they are considering sponsoring overseas nationals to work in the UK (Skilled Worker Visa) or if they wish to become a sponsor for Temporary Workers Visa or if they wish to enrol students in their educational establishments (Student Visa Category).

 In order to become a licensed sponsor the establishment concerned must be a genuine organisation or sole trader operating legally in the UK.
 In respect of employers, there is no requirement of a minimum turnover or number of staff.
 There must be no evidence that the organisation is a threat to immigration control – the Home Office will look at the history and background of the organisation and its key personnel.
 The organisation must nominate a ‘level 1 user’, a ‘level 2 user’, a ‘key contact’ and an ‘authorising officer’ to operate the sponsorship management system.
 The organisation must be able to comply with its sponsor duties by showing the necessary human resources systems are in place.
 All the required supporting documents must be submitted with the application and the organisation must meet the additional requirements for the tier and category they are applying under.